 Christ, I hate those bastards!
 The ones who think that any move towards treating ordinary people decently and fairly, and as human beings, is Communism of the deepest red.
 And they’re all over Edge of Darkness.
 Pendleton introduces Craven to his partner, Henry Harcourt (Ian MacNeice), who’s even more smug and intolerable than Pendleton – these boys always act so superior, as if their depths of knowledge create an inbuilt sneer openly directed at everyone for being so much more ignorant than them.

 To them, anyone who shows the slightest shade of liberal opinion is a terrorist and a subversive.

-At least the Snide Boys aren’t being presented as nything other as enemies, though of what stripe we’re yet to see, but in his own way, the I-am-right-and-nothing-else-is way, Jedburgh, though a potential ally to Craven, is the ame under the skin, and I so do hate these figures.
+At least the Snide Boys aren’t being presented as anything other as enemies, though of what stripe we’re yet to see, but in his own way, the I-am-right-and-nothing-else-is way, Jedburgh, though a potential ally to Craven, is the same under the skin, and I so do hate these figures.